 Bryncrug Community Centre was formed as a company limited by guarantee in 2014, in response to the closure of Bryncrug Primary School in Bryncrug near Tywyn in South Gwynedd.

-Cyfenter funding is supporting the development of the new community enterprise, through refurbishment of the school building to accommodate new facilities including space for community activities, a cafe, and a number of business units.
+Cyfenter funding is supporting the development of the new community enterprise, through refurbishment of the school building to accommodate new facilities including a nursery and space for community activities.

 Bryncrug Community Centre, Bryncrug, Tywyn, Gwynedd, LL36 9PY